theouternet/oo-custom-errors-cb-000/README.md

 * `ArgumentError`
 * `SyntaxError`

 And these are just a few!
-Let's say, however, that we are working on a web application in which users can sign in and post pictures to Instagram.
+Let's say, however, that we are working on a web blahhhhhh application in which users can sign in and post pictures to Instagram.
 But wait!
 Instagram has been hacked and their entire site is currently down!
 Since our app relies on sending data to and getting a response from the Instagram site, our